karllhughes/learn/_posts/2020-12-19-startup-blogging-platforms.md

 author: karl
 date: 2021-01-18T14:36:07.019Z
 img: /assets/posts/startup-blog.jpg
+cta: Content Ideas
 ---
 There are many good reasons to start a blog for your startup: to update your customers, to generate content that ranks in search engines, or to establish your founders as subject matter experts.
-After you [come up with some ideas](https://draft.dev/learn/startup-blog-ideas), [understand why you're writing](https://draft.dev/learn/posts/three-questions), and [create a content plan](https://draft.dev/learn/content-plan), you need to decide on a blogging platform.
+After you [come up with some ideas](https://draft.dev/learn/startup-blog-ideas), [understand why you're writing](https://draft.dev/learn/three-questions), and [create a content plan](https://draft.dev/learn/content-plan), you need to decide on a blogging platform.

 <!-- signup -->